menezesmark/menezesmark.github.io/_pages/about.md

   - /about.html
 ---

-I am a Sophomore at Texas A&M University pursuing a BSc. in Mechanical Engineering with a minors in Materials Science and Mathematics.
+I am a Junior at Texas A&M University pursuing a BSc. in Mechanical Engineering with a minors in Materials Science and Mathematics.
 My passion lies in robotics and vehicle dynamics.
 I have contributed to groundbreaking research in the mechanical design of space-rated robotic actuators.
-I am also a engineer on the electric racing team where I am currently designing and manufacturing the steering system of the 2025 competition vehicle.
+I am also a engineer on the electric racing team where I am currently designing chassis of the 2026 competition vehicle.

 ---
 ## Research Interests